Loading...

 Portion Control

-Incorporate vegetables like spinach, broccoli, or bell peppers into your meal.
-These can help slow down digestion and sugar absorption.
+Incorporate high-fiber vegetables like spinach, broccoli, or carrots into your meal.
+Fiber slows down digestion, helping to moderate glucose spikes.

 Stay Hydrated